 Restoring data will overwrite current data in clusters.
 Therefore, exercise caution when restoring data.

-1. In the Snapshots area, locate the row that contains the snapshot you want to restore and click Restore in the Operation column.
+- 1. In the Snapshots area, locate the row that contains the snapshot you want to restore and click Restore in the Operation column. - 2.
+On the Restore page, set restoration parameters.